-Reflecting the interdisciplinary nature of modern biomedical research, the Indiana BioMedical Gateway (IBMG) program for PhD study at IU School of Medicine offers a first-year experience for all IU School of Medicine biomedical science PhD students studying on the Indianapolis campus.
+Reflecting the interdisciplinary nature of modern biomedical research, the Indiana BioMedical Gateway (IBMG) program for PhD study at IU School of Medicine in Indianapolis offers a first-year experience for all biomedical science PhD students studying on the Indianapolis campus.

 Strength in Diversity

 IU School of Medicine recognizes that the academic and scientific community benefits from diversity.
 Through programs such as Getting You into IU and the Second Look Program—the Graduate Division recruits students who bring diversity in background, outlook, and interest—attributes that lead to a strong and productive learning environment.
 IU School of Medicine welcomes graduate students from diverse backgrounds influenced by such factors as race, ethnicity, gender and gender identity, religion, socio-economic status, age, nationality, sexual orientation, disability, work style and other aspects of human attributes and behaviors.